-For the AboitizPower Group, the primary impact of the COVID-19 pandemic was the decrease in demand for electricity as business activities were hampered by the government-enforced community quarantines.
+For the AboitizPower Group, the primary impact of the COVID-19 pandemic during its early stages was the decrease in demand for electricity as business activities were hampered by the government-enforced community quarantines.
 These quarantines also resulted in reduced mobility to and from the Power Group's existing facilities, and new facilities being constructed.
+The curtailed economic activity brought about by the shutdown and/or scaled down operations of energy-intensive industries have resulted in significant drops in electricity demand and consumption, which in turn has affected the revenue targets of AboitizPower's generation, distribution, and retail electricity supply businesses.
+The Company collaborates with its customers and key stakeholders to minimize the impact of the pandemic to its PSAs for all concerned parties.
+Distribution Utilities have also maximized the use of social media and digital platforms to deliver customer services.

 The AboitizPower Group continued to provide the country with the much-needed power supply for hospitals, government institutions, and critical businesses, while ensuring the safety of its teams, partners, and communities.
 To address the challenges posed by the pandemic, the AboitizPower Group developed a program that combines the best of work-from-home, two-week workshifts, and remote plant operations.
 This will ensure that the AboitizPower Group keeps the lights on for the country.
 It also assessed the current and future modes of operations.
 This led to the necessity of doing an organizational restructuring, allowing for resiliency and enabling the Power Group to remain efficient, competitive, and sustainable.
 It is in the planning stages of a return to the workplace program, but will advance with caution.
-The COVID-19 pandemic also impacted the construction of the GNPower Dinginin project.
-Construction has slowed down because of the preventive measures taken to ensure the safety of workers on-site.
-GNPD started the construction of Unit 1 in September 2016, the commissioning and testing of which is currently on-going, with delivery thereof targeted to take place by the fourth guarter of 2021.
-The partnership also proceeded with the expansion of the power plant and achieved its financial closing for Unit 2 in December 2017 with expected target delivery thereof around the third guarter of 2022.
-Both units are in the final stages of construction but continue to face challenges due to the COVID-19 pandemic and travel restrictions.
-Due to said circumstances, the AboitizPower Group is constantly evaluating the timing of the project's commercial operations date.